MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oob-data-models.md

 ### Report mapping

-Use the Dynamic_365_Customer_Service_Omnichannel_analytics.pbix file to make edits to the following reports:
+Use the Dynamics_365_Customer_Service_Omnichannel_analytics.pbix file to edit the following reports:
 - Conversation
 - Queue
 - Agent